sharadregoti/tyk-docs/tyk-docs/content/plugins/supported-languages/rich-plugins/grpc/request-transformation-java.md

 gradle build
 ```

-If you need to customise any setting related to the bindings generation step, check the `build.gradle` file.
+If you need to customize any setting related to the bindings generation step, check the `build.gradle` file.

 ### Implement Server